Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 Chicken:

-Real chicken meat, imagine that!
-An excellent source of protein and nutrition for cats.
+Real chicken meat - an excellent source of protein and nutrition.

 Chicken Meal: